 INTEGRITY IS A RELIABILITY PERFORMANCE TOOL

 Of course we want mechanical integrity, but that is NOT the focus of this article.
-Robert DiStefano, co-author of “Asset Data Integrity is Serious Business” and CEO of Management Resources Group, Inc., puts it in context by quoting his grandfather instructing him as a young man: “Integrity is always doing the right thing – especially when it is hard to do; especially when no one is looking.”
+Robert DiStefano, co-author of “Asset Data Integrity is Serious Business” puts it in context by quoting his grandfather instructing him as a young man: “Integrity is always doing the right thing – especially when it is hard to do; especially when no one is looking.”

 In a performance context, integrity is keeping your word.
 You are your word.
 People trust you or doubt you based on your word or your lack of word.
 People follow you based on their experience of your integrity.